Thursday, April 03, 2008

 Later on I introduced myself to writer, Simon Wood, of Accidents Waiting to Happen fame.

-He and I had corresponded through MySpace in the past where I have become a fan of his blog.
 We were both scheduled to sit on a writer’s panel on Saturday.
 I told him that I had never been on a panel before.
 His advice was to not worry and when I do answer a question, not to be too long winded about it.
 I appreciated his counsel.

 Saturday came too early and I was very tired from the previous week’s preparations.
 I made it to the Horror Writers Panel where I shared the stage with four other fine authors.
 Kevin Murphy, Jordan Stoen, Fred Wiehe, and Simon Wood were all there to answer the audience’s questions.
 We spent over an hour talking about what scares us, why we write and what we think about horror cliché’s.
 I really enjoyed it and was happy to find that I wasn’t nervous.
 It was a wonderful feeling to be accepted by these authors.
 They made me feel very welcome.
 I would love to do another panel soon!

 Next I went to my table to meet the conventioneers and sign copies of Rise and Walk.
 Simon had a table next to me and in between our exchanges with guests we got to spend some time talking.
 His advice on book deals and how to protect Rise should I go to another publisher was very important to me.
 Listening to someone who has made deals and been through the process was greatly appreciated.
-He is a
+He is a good guy.
+The guests at the convention were great.
+I got to meet a lot of horror and Sci Fi fans.
+I signed a bunch of autographs and smiled a lot more than usual.
+I like this writing thing:)

 As the Saturday sun waned my filmmaker friends over at the Black Devil Doll table said that their neighbor was leaving for the weekend.
 So I moved my stuff to the table next to them.
 For those of you who haven’t heard of the movie, Black Devil Doll before, trust me, you will soon.
 It is going to be in the news eventually and you will know that Independent Cinema history has been made.
 The BDD kids had actresses dressed as Exotic Dancers at their table bringing them lots of attention.
 Natasha enjoyed some Rise and Walk.
+I know the filmmakers but the mysterious executive producers, Menahem Ostein and Yoram Mayberg were nowhere to be seen.
+Their reputation as inveterate womanizers and libertines of modern chemistry seems to be intact.
+Director Jon Lewis told me that the producers disappeared with two other actresses and a suitcase of unmarked bills to have a “Casting Session” in Vegas.
+Sitting next to the BDD crew was a very fun time.
+The girls were barely dressed and I had a bucket of Candy!

 I got out of bed, washed my grill and took a walk around the convention.
 There was still a lot of activity in the hotel.
 I spoke to Wil and thanked him for his invitation to the Con.